Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 TCU Stats and Trends

-- In games that TCU totals over 306.3 yards, the team is 2-7 against the spread and 5-5 overall.
+- In games that TCU piles up over 306.3 yards, the team is 2-7 against the spread and 5-5 overall.

-- The Horned Frogs have turned the ball over two more times (15 total) than the Cyclones have forced a turnover (13) this season.
+- This season the Horned Frogs have turned the ball over 15 times, two more than the Cyclones' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.